folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 * Local state: probably none
 * Child components: **HoldBrief**

-> **ISSUE.** Do we need to support pagination of holds? do people have
+> **ISSUE.** Do we need to support pagination of holds?
+Do people have
-> that many holds? we can probably pull the whole list but use a
+> that many holds?
+We can probably pull the whole list but use a
 > control to display a subset with a scrollbar.

 > **ISSUE.** We'll need the title from the Item record but do we need